abhishekprakash256/website-deployment/deploy_guide.md

 ```

+## Notes
 - For the Cors debug use these

 Not need to activate cors in both server and nginx one can work prefer nginx doing the cors

+- After the deployment restart the blog-service with systemctl command

 ### Debug Commnads -->